VolcanoBlue13/streamlit_wimd/README.md

 3. `conda create --name streamlit_wimd python`
 4. `conda activate streamlit_wimd`
 5. `pip install -r requirements.txt`
+6. `pip install streamlit`

 **Now we need to add in the secrets file so the password will work.**

-6. `mkdir .streamlit && touch .streamlit/secrets.toml`
+7. `mkdir .streamlit && touch .streamlit/secrets.toml`

-7. In the `.streamlit/secrets.toml` file create a password so the file should look like this:
+8. In the `.streamlit/secrets.toml` file create a password so the file should look like this:
 ```
 PASSWORD = <insert password in quotation marks here>
 ```
-8. We can now run the app `streamlit run wimd_streamlit_app.py`
+9. We can now run the app `streamlit run wimd_streamlit_app.py`

 It should automatically open in a web browser, if not, just copy and paste the link across.